18F/handbook/docs/how-we-work/tools/harvest.md

 * confirm that you can sign in to Harvest (<https://civicactions.harvestapp.com/>)
 * upload a photo of yourself
 * check to make sure that your time zone is correct
-* if you know which project(s) you’ll be working on, make sure that they’re correct
+* if you know which project(s) you'll be working on, make sure that they're correct

 ## Submitting Your Timesheet

 * Go to <https://civicactions.harvestapp.com/time>
 * Submit your timesheet at the end of day on Monday
-* For the remaining days in the week “re-submit” the timesheet EACH DAY
+* For the remaining days in the week "re-submit" the timesheet EACH DAY
-* Put description of work in each entry and ensure that you’ve selected correct project and role
+* Put description of work in each entry and ensure that you've selected correct project and role
 * Track your time in increments of 15 minutes, rounded up per CivicActions protocol

 ![Harvest screenshot 2](../../../images/harvest02.png)